 Sweet potato casserole.
 Do you consider it a side dish or dessert?
 Or both?
 I’d love to hear what you think.
 I’ve heard from several of you, and many of you are like me – it works beautifully for both!

-My Grandmother Verdie and my Mama always served it during the holidays -Thanksgiving, Christmas, Easter, and many Sunday suppers.
+My Grandmother and Mama always served it during the holidays -Thanksgiving, Christmas, Easter, and many Sunday suppers.
 And it has always been one of my favorite parts of the meal!
 It’s still a tradition in my home that every Thanksgiving, it is served alongside roast turkey, Grandmother’s famous cornbread dressing, and cranberry sauce.
 It can be made ahead of time, yet it’s so easy to make and ready in 30 minutes!

 What is Sweet Potato Casserole?